-Every year about this time, Serious Eats' recipe content tends to go on a real asparagus kick, and this year is no exception.
-There's no better time to eat it than spring, when the spears are at the height of their sweetness, with a distinctly clean, grassy flavor that seems to sweep out the dregs of winter deprivation from your taste buds.
+Every spring, Serious Eats' recipe content tends to go on a real asparagus kick.
+There's no better time to eat asparagus, when the spears are at the height of their sweetness, with a distinctly clean, grassy flavor that seems to sweep out the dregs of winter deprivation from your taste buds.

 How to Buy and Prep Asparagus

-Asparagus stalks, each of which represents a stem on the plant, are famously tender at the tips and hard and woody at the ends, so nearly every recipe you'll find online starts with trimming those tough bases before cooking.
+Asparagus stalks are famously tender at the tips and hard and woody at the ends, so nearly every recipe you'll find online starts with trimming those tough bases before cooking.
 A lot of sources will tell you that asparagus has a built-in natural breaking point: Hold a spear up horizontally, and break off the end where you see it start to droop—or, even simpler, bend it yourself in your hands, and it'll break precisely where you need it to.
 So you bend, and snap!
 It's almost as if that asparagus wants to be trimmed.